 These locales have abandoned Columbus Day…

-Columbus may have sailed the ocean blue in 1492, but Berkeley, California, gave his big day the boot in 1992.
-It claimed that Columbus didn’t actually “discover” America; he simply started its colonization.
-So instead, the California city decided to celebrate Indigenous Peoples’ Day, a tribute to the Native Americans who were here all along.
+After re-evaluating Columbus’ legacy, Berkeley, California stopped celebrating in his honor in 1992.
+The city claimed that Columbus didn’t actually “discover” America; he simply started its colonization.
+While Columbus had power in the Caribbean, starvation, brutality, and disease were commonplace, one of the reasons Columbus Day is controversial.
+The Northern California city opted to celebrate Indigenous Peoples’ Day instead—a tribute to the Native Americans who were here all along.
 And Berkeley is far from alone.

 No matter how these cities and states are celebrating, the sentiment is the same: “This is about taking a stand against racism and discrimination,” one Seattle City Council member explained.
 “Learning about the history of Columbus and transforming this day into a celebration of indigenous people and a celebration of social justice…allows us to make a connection between this painful history and the ongoing marginalization, discrimination, and poverty that indigenous communities face.”